Couchbase-Ecosystem/cbl-ionic/README.md

 ## Install

-Currently, build process doesn't support npm installation.
-Please see contributing documentation on the example app which can provide an example of how to install into an app in these repos current state.
+See the documentation for directions on how to [install](https://cbl-ionic.dev/StartHere/install) the cbl-ionic plugin in your app.

 ## Contributing

 See the [Contributing](CONTRIBUTING.md) page for more information.

 ## Documentation
-Documentation for this project can be found at [Couchbase Lite for Ionic Plugin documentation](https://cbl-ionic.dev/).
+Full documentation for this project can be found at [Couchbase Lite for Ionic Plugin documentation](https://cbl-ionic.dev/).

 ## Migration